Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Secondary Support

 Although not meant to replace seizure medication, there are veterinary diets available that can lessen seizure occurrences.
-An example of such a diet is Purina Pro Plan NeuroCare.
-This specific neuro diet has medium-chain fatty acids that help to reduce seizure activity.
+An example is Purina Pro Plan NeuroCare.
+This neuro diet has medium-chain fatty acids that help reduce seizure activity.
 A study conducted by Purina and the Royal Veterinary College looked at a group of dogs with idiopathic epilepsy that were being treated with anti-seizure medications.
-The research showed an improvement in over 70% of the dogs that were fed a diet supplemented with medium-chain fatty acids.
+The research showed an improvement in over 70% of dogs fed a diet supplemented with medium-chain fatty acids.

 Traditional Chinese Veterinary Medicine (TCVM) has proven benefits for seizure patients as well.
 Acupuncture and specific Chinese herbs have been used to lower seizure activity.
 In some mild seizure conditions, TCVM may be used exclusively to treat epileptic patients.
 Some veterinarians take an integrated medicine approach to seizure control and will use multiple modalities at a time to benefit their patients.